bolt/docs/docs/content/contenttypes-and-records.md

 ---
-title: Contenttypes and Records
+title: ContentTypes and Records
 ---
-Contenttypes and records
+ContentTypes and records
 ========================

 All content in Bolt is stored in the database in a logical and flexible